 - Supporting Technical Documentation for Acceptable Models

 - For More Information

-All computer models referenced from this web page have met the requirements of Subparagraph 65.6(a)(6) of the National Flood Insurance Program (NFIP) regulations that explain conditions by which a computer model may be used for flood hazard mapping.
-For further information on these regulations, and to learn how to get a model added to this list, please refer to the Policy for Accepting Numerical Models for Use in the NFIP.
-The Federal Emergency Management Agency (FEMA) has also developed the Conditional Permission to Disclose Source Codes and Users Manual and the Clarification of NFIP Criteria for Certification of Coastal, Hydrologic, and Hydraulic Models.
+All computer models referenced from this web page have met the requirements of Subparagraph 65.6(a)(6) of the NFIP regulations that explain conditions by which a computer model may be used for flood hazard mapping.
+For further information on these regulations and to learn how to get a model added to this list, please refer to the Policy for Accepting Numerical Models for Use in the NFIP.
+The Federal Emergency Management Agency (FEMA) has also developed the Conditional Permission to Disclose Source Codes and Users Manual and the Clarification of NFIP Criteria for Certification of Coastal, Hydrologic and Hydraulic Models.
 For further information on the FEMA policy of accepting GIS enhanced hydrology and hydraulics modeling tools, please refer to Memo: Policy for Accepting GIS Tools for Flood Hazard Mapping in the NFIP (August 2004).